 When it comes to dreaming up an outfit for a specific event, I have a vivid imagination.
 Such was the case with this gorgeous dress by Costarellos.
 Let me back up for you.
-I knew that I would be attending the premiere for the film “Mary Poppins Returns,” which my very close friend, Marc Platt, produced.
+I knew that I would be attending the premiere for the film “Mary Poppins Returns,” which my very close friend Marc Platt produced.
 A few days before the event, I had a vision of dressing in black velvet.
 I happened to text this to my friend and stylist, Nima Ghassemian, who works for Bloomingdales in Century City.
 Nima and I have worked together for several years.
-When I met him, he was a mere 20 years old, (but wise beyond his years), and was getting his start in the fashion industry by working as a stylist at Bloomingdales.
+When I met him, he was a mere twenty years old, but wise beyond his years, and was getting his start in the fashion industry by working as a stylist at Bloomingdales.
 I followed him to Saks, then to Barneys, and finally, after much begging by me, he returned to Bloomies in Century City.
-For me, he is the best….period, the end.
-I told Nima that although I had a plethora of dresses in my closet, I wanted something special for this night, something in black velvet, tight to the body and with sleeves, as the weather forecast predicted heavy rain and low temperatures (low 50’s is cold for LA).
+For me he is the best… period, the end.
+I told Nima that although I had a plethora of dresses in my closet, I wanted something special for this night, something in black velvet, tight to the body and with sleeves, as the weather forecast predicted heavy rain and low temperatures as low fifties is cold for LA.
 I knew that I had also accrued a lot of gift cards, and I planned to use them towards the purchase of this dress.
-As an aside, of all the major department stores, Bloomingdales has the best rewards program.
-Since Bloomies is my one- stop- shop for nearly everything, (from clothing and lingerie, to housewares and makeup/skincare,) I have become a Loyalist Luxe member…although Jeff informs me that this is no great honor since I had to “EARN” this status!
+Of all the major department stores, Bloomingdales has the best rewards program.
+Since Bloomies is my one-stop-shop for nearly everything, from clothing and lingerie to housewares and makeup/skincare, I have become a Loyalist Luxe member.
+Jeff informs me that this is no great honor since I had to “EARN” this status!
 Be that as it may, I feel as though it is my home away from home.
-The staff all know me… from the incredible Kathy Suto, Bloomingdales Century City general manager, to the magnificent seamstresses who work magic on my alterations, and in record time.
+The staff all know me.
+From the incredible Kathy Suto, Bloomingdales Century City general manager, to the magnificent seamstresses who works magic on my alterations, and in record time.

-My enormously talented hair stylist and makeup artist, Sholeh Mogadam, created the final look.
+My enormously talented hairstylist and makeup artist Sholeh Moghadam created the final look.
 Since the neckline is high, we decided that she should create a messy bun.
-And since I wanted red lips, we kept the eye makeup more sedate.
+Since I wanted red lips, we kept the eye makeup more sedate.
 The results speak for themselves.

 The moral of this story, if there is one to be found, is to surround yourself with talented people who can support your vision and collaborate with you on the final look.
-And above all else, always surround yourself with people who are kind.
+Remember, above all else, always surround yourself with kind people.
 Kindness goes a very long way.